Haworth Medical PracticeHeathcliffe MewsHaworthKeighley, BD22 8DHTel: 01535 642255

 The NHS does not cover certain services (e.g. HGV Examinations, Insurance Forms, private certificates etc) and a charge must be made for these.
 Details can be obtained from Reception.

 If you require any vaccinations relating to foreign travel you need to make an appointment with the practice nurse to discuss your travel arrangements.

 You will need to explain which countries and areas within countries you are visiting to determine what vaccinations are required.
 Information about countries and vaccinations required can be obtained by clicking on the links below:

 To help us offer the appropriate advice, please complete the online form before coming to see the nurse.

-Blood tests are performed between 8.15am and 9.30am on Monday, Tuesday, Thursday and Friday mornings by phlebotomists who visit the surgery from Airedale Hospital.
-You will need to book an appointment with reception Alternatively you may take the request form to Keighley Health Centre or Airedale Hospital at the times listed on the form.
+Blood tests are performed between 8.15am and 9.15am, Tuesday to Friday mornings, by phlebotomists who visit the surgery from Airedale Hospital.
+You will need to book an appointment with reception.
+Alternatively you may take the request form to Keighley Health Centre or Airedale Hospital at the times listed on the form.
 In addition our Healthcare Assistant can visit housebound patients at home to perform blood tests.

 Our nurses are able to perform ECGs for patients with heart and blood pressure problems at the request of the doctor.

 This test may be requested by the doctor for certain patients with high blood pressure and can be performed by our nurses.